MNourbakhsh75/IE_CA/README.md

 The project encompassed various phases.
 The first phase entailed designing and implementing the program logic and back end using <a hre="https://www.tutorialspoint.com/design_pattern/mvc_pattern.htm">MVC design pattern</a>.
 The second phase involved crafting the front end design using React.
 A database for data storage with JPA was also designed, and mechanisms such as JWT, Docker, and Kubernetes were employed.

-The backend section of the project resides in this repository, containing all the codes within the <a href="https://github.com/MNourbakhsh75/IE_CA/tree/master/src/main">src/main</a> folder.
+The back end section of the project resides in this repository, containing all the codes within the <a href="https://github.com/MNourbakhsh75/IE_CA/tree/master/src/main">src/main</a> folder.
 This folder includes the API gateway, services, and all related elements.
 The front end of the project can also be found in this link.

 ## Built With